We are hoarding oranges. We don’t eat oranges, but they keep turning up, hence the collection.

 - An hour before serving, pre-heat the oven to 220°C. Bake pork crackling for 20-30 minutes until crunchy and golden (even bordering on black in the tiniest of places).

-- Remove from oven allow to coo enough to cut or break apart.
-Enjoy!
+- Remove from oven allow to cool enough to cut or break apart.
+Adds a lovely crunch to a pulled pork tortilla!

 Tip: The more fat clinging to the skin, the more chewy your pork crackling will be.
 Too little fat and your crackling will be dry and hard – like a potato chip.
 I like a little bit of that lovely gelatinous fat so remove the skin accordingly.